How do I create a form with PHP?

 Necessary changes to the form:

-line 21 → This is the thank you message.
+line 26 → This is the thank you message to the sender of the form.

-Step 3 - Save the changes and upload the PHP file
+Step 3 - Save and upload the changes

-- Save the changes to the PHP file after adding the form code.
+- Save the changes to the PHP file after adding or editing the code of the form.

-- Upload the updated PHP file to the web server using an SFTP client or one.com's File Manager.
+- Upload the updated PHP file to the webspace using an SFTP client or one.com's File Manager.

 Step 4 - Test the form